Gaelleroy/iris-rwe-pipeline/docs/sap.md

 Roughly 10% of the apparent benefit operates through more frequent injection.
 That is a real part of what the treatment does, and the primary estimand includes it.
-An earlier version of this plan adjusted for the mediator in the outcome model while excluding it from the propensity model — an internal inconsistency that quietly reported a direct effect as though it were the treatment effect.
+An earlier version of this plan adjusted for the mediator in the outcome model while excluding it from the propensity model, an internal inconsistency that quietly reported a direct effect as though it were the treatment effect.
 Both are now reported and labelled.

-### Collider — a known limitation, not fixed by adjustment
+### Collider, a known limitation, not fixed by adjustment

 Cohort entry requires a 12-month acuity measurement.
 Retention is not random: it falls from 95.1% in the best baseline-severity quartile to 88.8% in the